dutu/bisq-watcher/README.md

 The application offers a flexible logging system with multiple output formats, including console-based logs, file storage, and Telegram bot notifications.
 This multifaceted approach ensures you have constant and convenient access to your Bisq application's operational status.

+The application is especially useful to send Bisq trade notifications on Telegram.

 Table of Contents
 ---